 This setting can help you create an easy collection if you feel the need to hide titles from your accounts.
 Your accounts will have the option of viewing titles with the Skip priority setting or not.

 2) Tags: Tags are a quick and concise way to pass along information in which your accounts might be interested in keeping track down the road.
 For example, you can tag a title “Local Author” for those authors who might live in the general area, or “Rep Favorite” for a title in your list that you particularly enjoyed.
 Co-op deals (5 for 50%, $75 newsletter credit, etc.), review copy availability, etc. all make for relevant tags.
 If you’re not sure what sort of tags your accounts find helpful, it pays to simply ask them.

 To create a tag, simply type what you like, and hit Enter.
 If you’ve used a tag before, it will pop up so you don’t have to type the whole thing (and so you maintain consistency).

 3) Markup Note: The Markup Note is simply a space in which you can annotate a title listing.
 You’re generally privy to information about a title that your accounts might find useful.
 For example, because of the public nature of Edelweiss catalogs, many publishers don’t post their print runs in the catalog copy.
 This information can be quite relevant to your buyers, so you can provide it here.
-Clicking in to the Note field will actually bring up a space in which you can type your note.
-You’ll also see tools that allow you to change font size, add bold and italics, color, links, images, etc. Here’s what you’ll see, as well as an example of a truly outstanding example of a quality markup note, which somehow manages to be both concise and informative:
+Clicking into the Note field will bring up a space in which you can type your note.
+You’ll also see tools that allow you to change font size, add bold/italics, color, links, images, etc. Here’s what you’ll see, as well as an example of a truly outstanding example of a quality markup note, which somehow manages to be both concise and informative: